NepomukWolf/IFC-Language-Server/docs/architecture.md

 - signature help for IFC entity parameter lists, when schema docs are available
 - schema-backed inlay hints for STEP entity arguments
 - schema name detection from `FILE_SCHEMA(...)`
+- related-entity navigation code actions, when schema docs are available
 - range-based semantic tokens

 These features require an AST: